11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 The outer quads must be trained sufficiently to grow them as long as they are allowed to recover between these sessions.
 Studies have shown that training frequencies of at least twice a week will promote superior muscle growth (hypertrophy).

-Lifters can train their outer quads thrice a week but should allow for recovery for those wondering is training legs 3 times a week too much.13
+Lifters can train their outer quads thrice a week but should allow for recovery for those concerned about overtraining their legs by training them three times a week.20

 It is imperative to ensure that the outer quads are given sufficient time to recover; giving the outer quads 48 hours is sufficient for recovery and since the lifter will be working them at least twice a week, they can use split days where a training week can consist of two upper body and two lower body days as in a 4 day workout split regimen.